Porcine reproductive and respiratory syndrome virus 2: Assembly and release

 At the end of replication, the nucleocapsid proteins surround the newly made genome.
 The new nucleocapsid complex buds from the smooth endoplasmic reticulum and the golgi complex.
 Through this process the new capsid obtains the required six viral envelope proteins.
 The new virions then go into the extracellular space via exocytosis.

 The type 2 PRRSV infection induces the unfolded protein response (UPR) within the cell, also known as the endoplasmic reticulum (ER) stress response.
 This response triggers the function of c-Jun N-terminal kinases (JNK).
 The activation of JNK leads to p53 and Akt activation which in turn lead to apoptosis of the cell.
 It is thought that this apoptosis of the host cell plays a significant role in the pathogenesis of the type 2 PRRSV infection.

 Modulation of host processes

-One main way that Type 2 PRSSV modulates the host cell is through the activation of the inflammatory response.
+One main way that Type 2 PRRSV modulates the host cell is through the activation of the inflammatory response.
 This pro-inflammatory response in host cells oftentimes most visibly results in interstitial pneumonia of the infected swine.
 It has now been found that type 2 PRRSV increases the NF - KB-driven inflammatory cytokine response.
 This response activates the DHX36-MyD88-P65 signaling cascade.
-When researchers knocked out DHX36, the activation of NF-κB signaling by PRSSV and nucleocapsid (N) protein was inhibited.
-Because of this experiment it is now known that type 2 PRSSV using its N protein to induce the NF-κB response.
-Type 2 PRSSV is able to induce this response through the interaction between the N protein and DHX36.
+When researchers knocked out DHX36, the activation of NF-κB signaling by PRRSV and nucleocapsid (N) protein was inhibited.
+Because of this experiment it is now known that type 2 PRRFSV using its N protein to induce the NF-κB response.
+Type 2 PRRSV is able to induce this response through the interaction between the N protein and DHX36.
 This interaction is made possible through the N-terminal of the DHX36.